Do Pergolas Add Value to Your Home? The Definitive Guide

 Beyond Direct ROI: Hidden Value Benefits

-• Expanded usable square footage without the cost of full construction
+• Expanded usable square footage without the cost of full indoor construction

-• Reduced cooling costs when strategically placed to shade windows
+• Reduced cooling costs when strategically placed to shade south- or west-facing windows

-• Increased marketability with shorter average days-on-market for homes with outdoor living spaces
+• Increased marketability — homes with defined outdoor living spaces typically spend fewer days on market

 Michigan Rose Construction Services and areas serve